metaescape/pqreader/README.md

 python main.py -f /path/to/file.epub
 ```

-## Features and Extension
+## Features and Development
 Currently , it provides the core features of a pdf/epub reader:
 - smooth scrolling
 - text selection (then C-c to copy)
 - cursor hover detection
 - link jumping (C-t to toggle the last position)
-- up/C-u and down/C-d to scroll half page
+- PGUP/up/C-u and PGDN/down/C-d to scroll half page
+- `=` to zoom in and `-` to zoom out, `0` to reset zoom
 - C-q to quit

 The full potential of a pdf/epub reader can be unlocked by extending the `Reader` class in `reader.py` with additional
 Qt widgets, such as:

 - Add a toolbar for quick access to common actions.
-- Integrating a right-click context menu for enhanced usability.
+- Integrating a right-click context menu for text highlighting and annotations.
 - Implementing a search bar for efficient text search.
 - Add a Table of Contents (ToC) sidebar for better document navigation.